 The shoe’s rubber sole should be smooth at the front, with a textured accent that wraps around from midsole to midsole.
-The grip at the bottom should also feature Gucci’s signature wave pattern, with the debossed Gucci knight symbol at the center.
+The grip at the bottom should also feature Gucci’s signature wave pattern, with the embossed Gucci knight symbol at the center.
 Gucci’s standard logo and “made in italy” should also be included near the ball of the foot.
-“Counterfeits may be blank, or have a sticker,” says Wetzbarger.
-The rubber sole should also be attached to the leather or coated canvas upper with perfect, evenly spaced stitching.
-“There should be no visible glue or doubled stitches,” he adds.
+Counterfeit Aces may be blank, or feature a sticker.
+The rubber sole should also be attached to the leather or coated canvas upper with perfect, evenly spaced stitching, without any visible glue or doubled stitches.

 Gucci Ace Sneaker Hardware

 Gucci Ace sneaker embellishments should be of the utmost quality.
 If an Ace has the Marmont feline head, it should be detailed and well-cast.
 Pearls should be perfectly halved and round, with a clean, even finish, and studs should be well-affixed and in the proper tone — brushed nickel, antique brass or polished brass.
 At the sneaker’s laces, eyelets should always be two perfectly matched rings at the interior and exterior.
 If the interior eyelet is flayed or split metal instead of a perfect circle, that’s a red flag.
 The eyelets should also match the shoe — white eyelets for white leather versions, antique brass for coated canvas versions, et cetera.

 In addition to markings at the rubber sole, authentic Gucci Aces should include “GUCCI” stamped or printed at the contrasting accent at the heel.
 Crocodile versions of the accent may have it debossed.
 The shoe’s inner sole should also be debossed with “GUCCI / made in italy.”